 Showing Movies on Campus

 This information is intended for individuals or organizations wishing to show a film publicly (outside the home to more than family and friends.)
+See also Emory's Films & Copyright guide.

 Why does my organization need to get permission to show this film?